 - Migratory patterns of the birds: Birds which flew south for the winter season will begin heading back north in the Spring;

 - Synchronization of the new moon with the turns of the year, Spring and Fall: The First Month must begin in the Spring.
-Counting from the first new moon after the Vernal (Spring) Equinox, the seventh new moon in the sequence must occur close to or after the arrival of the Autumnal (Fall) Equinox on approximately September 22-23.
-If the next new moon after the twelfth new moon arrives prior to the Vernal (Spring) Equinox, then the count of the first new moon for the new year is delayed by one lunar month until the following new moon immediately afterward.
+Counting from the first new moon closest to the arrival of the Vernal (Spring) Equinox, the seventh new moon in the sequence must occur close to the arrival of the Autumnal (Fall) Equinox on approximately September 22-23.
+If the next new moon after the twelfth new moon arrives more than one week prior to the Vernal (Spring) Equinox, then the count of the first new moon for the new year is delayed by one lunar month until the following new moon immediately afterward.
 In this scenario, a closing lunar year acquires a 13th new moon.
 This is done so that the mo’edim will be celebrated in their appropriate seasons, Spring and Fall.
 Pesach and Chag HaMatzot (Feast of Unleavened Bread) must be celebrated in the Spring.
 Yom Teruah, Yom HaKippurim, and Sukkoth must be celebrated in the Fall.
 If the 13th new moon is not added to the closing lunar year, over time the seasons will move out-of-sync.

 In ancient times, the priests of Israel were tasked with the responsibility of determining when the mo’edim would occur during the course of the year.
 As a result of the Assyrian, Babylonian, Persian and Roman exiles, the Levitical priesthood is no longer accessible to the majority of the B’nai Yisrael community in the Diaspora.
 Fortunately, however, increased knowledge and technology enable us to know when the mo’edim will occur.
 There are a number of resources at our disposal which enables to accurately project when the mo’edim will occur.
 The annual Old Farmer’s Almanac and websites such as timeanddate.com and calendar-12.com publish the dates of the lunar phases, the equinoxes, and solstices for the upcoming year.
 We also now have access to electronic calendars, for example, Google Calendar, which enable us to use the information from previously mentioned resources to generate an accurate calendar for the mo’edim.
 These resources, however, do not absolve our community of learning about the signs in nature given by The Creator of how to determine the seasons.
 He wants us to learn as much as possible about nature as it is His Creation, and we dwell in and interact with nature at every moment.